NecroticPublic/Necrotic-Client/README.md

 # Necrotic-Server
 This project targets JDK 8 and Java 8.
-I have resolved the mouse issue introduced in Java 9 and newer.
 We are targeting intellij.
 This client expects to connect to the server running on port 43594.

 ## Follow these steps to get setup